-For more information about using Salt with Uyuni, see Salt > Salt-overview.
+For more information about using Salt with Uyuni, see Specialized-guides > Salt.

-1.4.1.
+1.3.1.
 Keys

 The Salt > Keys section displays the key fingerprints of your current Salt clients.

 Key fingerprints are exchanged between the Uyuni Server and Salt clients to verify the identity of the server and the client.
 This prevents Salt clients from connecting to the wrong server.